nwjs/node/doc/contributing/collaborator-guide.md

 Treat commits that introduce new core modules with extra care.

-New modules must only be added with the `node:` prefix.
+New modules must only be added with the `node:` prefix, as `semver-minor`.

-When adding promises to an existing API, add `/promises` (`inspector/promises`, etc.).
-Apply the `semver-major` label to the addition.
+When adding a "sub-module", e.g. a promise variant of an existing API (e.g.
+`node:inspector/promises`) that is available without the `node:` prefix, making the sub-module available without the prefix is possible behind a runtime flag, or as a `semver-major` change.

 If the new module name is free in npm, register a placeholder in the module registry as soon as possible.
 Link to the pull